-- best protect children in your care meet your legal obligations and Duty of Care. - It is also strongly recommended that you use the Responding to Suspected Child Abuse Template to keep clear and comprehensive notes.
-MCH services may opt to use this form, but must still utilise the existing information management systems.
+- best protect children in your care - meet your legal obligations and Duty of Care.
+It is also strongly recommended that you use the Responding to Suspected Child Abuse Template to keep clear and comprehensive notes.
+MCH services may comprehensive notes.
+MCH services m opt to use this form, but must still utilise existing information management syste